 where $X^i$ is a Hermitian matrix of dimension $n_i$.

 Computing $V$ can be challenging.
-For small problems it can be computed analytically by computer algebra systems such as GAP \cite{GAP}.
+For small problems it can be computed analytically using computer algebra systems such as GAP \cite{GAP}.
 In the particular cases where the representation in question is the tensor product of $n$ unitaries of dimension $d$, the permutations between $n$ tensor factors of dimension $d$, or a combination of them, the Schur-Weyl duality can be used to give an explicit construction of $V$ \cite{Bacon2007}.
-In general, though, it can only be computed numerically by software such as RepLAB \cite{Rosset2021}.
+In general, though, the unitary $V$ can only be computed numerically, using software such as RepLAB \cite{Rosset2021}.

 To illustrate how symmetrisation works, let us consider a simple SDP: